Roserock Solar: Facility details

 The project was developed by Recurrent Energy, which was acquired by the Sharp Corporation in late 2010.
 Recurrent Energy was subsequently acquired by the Chinese photovoltaic panel manufacturer Canadian Solar in February 2015.
 Construction on the project was financed for about $275 million and began in November 2015.
 The engineering, procurement, and construction contractor was McCarthy Building Companies and the project employed about 480 workers at its peak.

-The project uses approximately 700,000 CS6X-P series panels (polycrystalline, ~300 MWp each) from Canadian Solar that are mounted on single-axis trackers.
+The project uses approximately 700,000 CS6X-P series panels (polycrystalline, ~300 Wp each) from Canadian Solar that are mounted on single-axis trackers.
 It began sending electricity to the grid in late November 2016.
 On November 30, 2016, Recurrent Energy sold a controlling interest in the completed facility to Southern Power.
 The electricity is being sold to Austin Energy under a 20-year power purchase agreement.